-COMMISSIONER MIROU: It is a propose project but that project has been there for a while.
-What have you done to make people aware that they have got to put up a electronic bridge across a river that is really non existence.
-There is big river there but there is nothing there.
-People still live in traditional houses, still living their livelihood, virtually nothing there.
-So you can talk about the trans Papuan Highway but where is it.
-May be on paper it is there but nothing.
-So if you can give us an explanation as to what was your real purposes to go to Port Moresby, not to go to Waigani, Lands Department but to go to 10^{th} floor of a private company and that is where you made all these deals.
-Is that the correct
+Q: It is a proposed project but that project has been there for a while.
+What have you done to make people aware that they have got to put up an electronic bridge across a river that is really non-existent.
+There is a big river there but there is nothing there.
+People still live in traditional houses, still living their livelihood, there is virtually nothing there.
+So you can talk about the Trans Papuan Highway but where is it?
+Maybe on paper it is there but nothing.
+So if you can give us an explanation as to what was your real purpose to go to Port Moresby, not to go to Waigani, Lands Department but to go to 10th Floor of a private company and that is where you made all these deals.
+Is that the correct---

-A: Commissioner, I went for our own administration duty and I was called in by ITLS to go and sign them.
+A: Commissioner, no. I went for our own administration duty and I was called in by ITL&S to go and sign them.